 Are you a passionate wanderer?
 Is visiting unique places around the world your goal?
 Are you up for adventure and new experiences?
-Then Palestine should be on the top of the list of your next vacation destination.
+Then Palestine should be at the top of your vacation destination list.

-When thinking about a travel destination for your vacation, Palestine is a nonconventional place to put on your list.
-Despite the political unrest and conflicts that are always associated with the country, it is a unique land to visit.
+When considering a vacation destination, Palestine is a nonconventional place to put on your list.
+Despite the political unrest and conflicts always associated with the country, it is a unique land to visit.
 Palestine is home to many religious landmarks and marvellous natural landscapes.
-It is definitely going to be an eye-opening experience due to its cultural and historical richness.
+Due to its cultural and historical richness, it will be an eye-opening experience.

 Where is the Palestinian Territory?